expo/expo/packages/expo-splash-screen/README.md

 ### iOS caching

 Splash Screens on iOS apps can sometimes encounter a caching issue where the previous image will flash before showing the new, intended image.
 When this occurs, we recommend you try power cycling your device and uninstalling and re-installing the application.
-However,the caching sometimes can persist for a day or two so be patient if the aforementioned steps were unable to resolve the issue.
+However, the caching sometimes can persist for a day or two so be patient if the aforementioned steps were unable to resolve the issue.

-### NATIVE mode pushes splash image up a little bit
+### `NATIVE` mode pushes splash image up a little bit

-See `NATIVE` mode preview above.
+See [`NATIVE`](#native-resize-mode) mode preview above.
-This one will be addressed ASAP.
+> We are aware of this issue and unfortunately haven't been able to provide a solution as of yet.
+This is on our immediate roadmap...

 ## 🏅 Hall Of Fame

-This module is based on a solid work from (many thank for that 👏):
+This module is based on a solid work from (many thanks for that 👏):
 - [react-native-splash-screen](https://github.com/crazycodeboy/react-native-splash-screen)
 - [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash)
 - [react-native-make](https://github.com/bamlab/react-native-make)